cordoval/Symfony2Rerun/README.md

 memcached: "run memcached with default options"
 ```

+You should see several commands already loaded that are ready to use.

 Create new commands with:

 ```
 ~ rerun stubbs:add-command --module chess
 ```

+And follow the instructions given there.

 Edit command just created with:

 ```
 ~ rerun stubbs:edit --module chess --command my-new-command
 ```
+Or use your favorite editor to edit the files (preferred).

 Run commands: